EthanYDONG/TP2DP2/README.md

 ## Usage

+The main script for running the Bayesian mixture of point processes with DPP prior experiments is `RMTPP_dpp_main.py`.
 To run main experiments with Bayesian mixture of point processes with DPP prior on the provided dataset, use the following command:
 `
 python RMTPP_dpp_main.py --dataset <dataset_name>
 `